Lifting body: Popular culture

 Lifting bodies have appeared in some science fiction works, including the movie Marooned, and as John Crichton's spacecraft Farscape-1 in the TV series Farscape.
 The Discovery Channel TV series conjectured using lifting bodies to deliver a probe to a distant earth-like planet in the animated Alien Planet.
 Gerry Anderson's 1969 Doppelgänger used a VTOL lifting body lander / ascender to visit an Earth-like planet, only to crash in both attempts.
 His series UFO featured a lifting body craft visually similar to the M2-F2 for orbital operations ("The Man Who Came Back").
 In the Buzz Aldrin's Race Into Space computer game, a modified X-24A becomes an alternative lunar capable spacecraft that the player can choose over the Gemini or Apollo capsule.

-The 1970s television program The Six Million Dollar Man used footage of a lifting body aircraft, culled from actual NASA exercises, in the show's title sequence.
-The scenes included an HL-10's separation from its carrier plane—a modified B-52—and an M2-F2 piloted by Bruce Peterson, crashing and tumbling violently along the Edwards dry lakebed runway.
+The 1970s television program The Six Million Dollar Man used real footage of a lifting body aircraft, culled from actual NASA exercises, in the show's title sequence.
+The scenes included an HL-10's separation from its carrier plane—a modified B-52—and an M2-F2 piloted by Bruce Peterson, whose aircraft crashed and tumbled violently along the Edwards dry lakebed runway.
 The cause of the crash was attributed to the onset of Dutch roll stemming from control instability as induced by flow separation.

 The episode "The Deadly Replay" (season 2 episode 8 aired 9/22/1974) features the HL-10 as a prop of the story.